tuwukee/jwt_sessions/README.md

 JWTSessions.encryption_key = "secret"
 ```

 `Authorization` mixin provides helper methods which are used to retrieve access and refresh tokens from incoming requests and verify CSRF token if needed.
-It assumes that a token is either in a cookie or in a header (cookie and header names are configurable).
+It assumes that a token can be found either in a cookie or in a header (cookie and header names are configurable).
 It tries to retrieve it from headers first, then from cookies (CSRF check included) if the headers check failed.

 ### Creating a session

 Each token contains a payload with custom session info.
-A payload is a regular Ruby hash. \
+The payload is a regular Ruby hash. \
 Usually, it contains user ID or other data which helps to identify current user but it's not necessary, the payload can be an empty hash as well.

 ```ruby